bluesky/bluesky/docs/source/hardware.rst

 like a file on disk:

 .. autoclass:: bluesky.protocols.PartialResource
     :members:

-which can optionally include:

-.. autoclass:: bluesky.protocols.PartialResourceOptional
-    :members:

 While a Datum will be yielded to specify a single frame of data in a Resource: